-One of the 5 flavours that our body recognizes from tastes, smells, and even sights.
-The amount of “sweet” that is present in every day foods is immense.
+One of the 5 flavors that our body recognizes from tastes, smells, and even sights.
+The amount of “sweet” that is present in everyday foods is immense.
 From high-fructose corn syrup (HFCS) to artificial sweeteners, our taste buds are often overwhelmed and addicted to sweets.

 Can something so sweet be so bad?